Meet Our Team

 Registered SK #1340

-Owner and Director of Wildflowers Therapy
+Founder and Director of Wildflowers Therapy

 Education: Master of Science in Speech-Language Pathology, Bachelor of Science Major in Communication Disorders and Minor in Psychology.